ushasigh/ushasigh.github.io/_pages/about.md

 By integrating low-latency AI capabilities into cellular networks, my work facilitates real-time decision-making—crucial for enabling the diverse range of end-user applications expected in the next generation of mobile communication.

-Talks and Presentations
+Here is a list of all my talks!
 ==============================
-Here is a list of all my talks!

 <ul>{% for post in site.talks reversed %}
   {% include archive-single-talk-cv.html  %}